cmstas/StopAnalysis2016/StopBabyMaker/batch/README.md

       babies should be produced (line 6).
 Line 15 will also specify the directory on /hadoop/ where the output baby files will be copied to.

 	  b.
-Add new samples to this list (l.38,39 and after l.128)
+If you want to load a different sample.dat file please modify l.64 and l.74.

   4. In condorFileTemplate, change line 12 to your email address for notifications from the condor queue about the job ending/failing